hugooliveirad/moon/README.md

 In order to play a Moon.js animation, you must use `play()`. `play()` plays (Ohh!) the animations that were defined using `.animate()` and fires a callback function right at the end of everything.

 The callback function will be fired at the end of each loop if you are looping with `"infinite"` or `"alternate"`.

+*We believe it's better to have a `play()` method instead of playing the animation right after calling the `animate()` method.
+With Moon, you can build your entire animation before playing it.*

 ##Examples
 ###Simple animation (fade out in 1 second with 500ms of delay):